-- The words used were inherently likely to provoke an immediate violent reaction
+- The words used were “fighting words” which are inherently likely to provoke an immediate violent reaction11.

-Self-defense is one defense to PC 415(1)—fighting or challenging a person to a fight in a public place.
-Others include:
+Self-defense is one defense to PC 415(1)—fighting or challenging a person to a fight in a public place14.

 The same is true for creating unreasonable noise if you were merely partying or celebrating with other people.

 Very often, police arrest protesters at political rallies or for counter-demonstrating.